alexthedar/react-timer/README.md

-# React BoilerPlate
+# React Timer

 ###### Practice Site by Alexthedar

 [Click Here For Live Site](https://morning-beach-30004.herokuapp.com)

-> An app built using React, React-router, Webpack, Babel, Foundation, SCSS
+> A timer and countdown app built using React, React-router, Webpack, Babel, Foundation, SCSS
+> Has testing using Karma, mocha and expect

 Install and Run: